How Mental Illness Can Affect a Child Custody Decision

 When a spouse suffers from a mental illness, he or she may become unemployed.
 Even so, the court will likely still order child support and sometimes spousal support, based on the parent’s prior ability to earn an income.
 However, an order for support does not equal actually receiving child or spousal support.
 There can be a delay in collecting these funds.
 Meanwhile, a parent and the children may end up in a financial bind.
 For that reason, it is important to have a planning session with an attorney prior to filing for divorce or separation.

-Help for the Parent struggling with Mental Illness.
+Help for the Parent Struggling With Mental Illness.

 Parents who are accused of mental illness and an inability to parent their child(ren) have options available.
-At Kraayeveld Law, we’d like to start with an honest conversation to be able to defend our client’s position to the judge.
+At Kraayeveld Family Law, we’d like to start with an honest conversation to be able to defend our client’s position to the judge.
 Even if you obtained an unfavorable court order with limited, supervised, or no parenting time, we can help to work towards a better visitation plan.

 What to Expect.